This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Section 34 of the Public Health Act 1961 can be used to require the owner to remove waste from the area.

 Section 215 of the Town and Country Planning Act 1990 can be used to require the owner to take steps to address a property adversely affecting the amenity of an area through its disrepair.
 The Government published Best Practice Guidance on section 215 (PDF) in January 2005.

 Section 79 of the Building Act 1984 can be used to require the owner to address unsightly land or the external appearance of a property.

-The Library briefing paper, Dealing with nuisance trees and hedges, provides full details and links to Government guidance on tree and vegetation issues.
+The Library paper, Dealing with nuisance trees and hedges, provides full details and links to Government guidance on tree and vegetation issues.
 It also explains the common law aspects of this issue and covers dangerous trees.